Anti-aircraft warfare: AA warfare systems

 Although the firearms used by the infantry, particularly machine guns, can be used to engage low altitude air targets, on occasion with notable success, their effectiveness is generally limited and the muzzle flashes reveal infantry positions.
 Speed and altitude of modern jet aircraft limit target opportunities, and critical systems may be armoured in aircraft designed for the ground attack role.
 Adaptations of the standard autocannon, originally intended for air-to-ground use, and heavier artillery systems were commonly used for most anti-aircraft gunnery, starting with standard pieces on new mountings, and evolving to specially designed guns with much higher performance prior to World War II.

 The shells fired by these weapons are usually fitted with different types of fuses (barometric, time-delay, or proximity) to explode close to the airborne target, releasing a shower of fast metal fragments.
 For shorter-range work, a lighter weapon with a higher rate of fire is required, to increase a hit probability on a fast airborne target.
 Weapons between 20 mm and 40 mm calibre have been widely used in this role.
 Smaller weapons, typically .50 calibre or even 8 mm rifle calibre guns have been used in the smallest mounts.

 Unlike the heavier guns, these smaller weapons are in widespread use due to their low cost and ability to quickly follow the target.
-Classic examples of autocannons and large calibre guns are the 40 mm autocannon designed by Bofors and the 8.8 cm FlaK 18, 36 gun designed by Krupp.
+Classic examples of autocannons and large calibre guns are the 40 mm autocannon from Bofors and the 8.8 cm FlaK 18, 36 gun designed by Krupp.
 Artillery weapons of this sort have for the most part been superseded by the effective surface-to-air missile systems that were introduced in the 1950s, although they were still retained by many nations.
 The development of surface-to-air missiles began in Nazi Germany during the late World War II with missiles such as the Wasserfall, though no working system was deployed before the war's end, and represented new attempts to increase effectiveness of the anti-aircraft systems faced with growing threat from bombers.
 Land-based SAMs can be deployed from fixed installations or mobile launchers, either wheeled or tracked.
 The tracked vehicles are usually armoured vehicles specifically designed to carry SAMs.